 3. I have one pair of swimming shorts, I’ve worn them occasionally, I haven’t missed not having other shorts.

 5. I have worn flip-flops every day and for every occasion in Asia.
-I wear hiking shoes on travel days because they are bulky to pack.
+I wear hiking shoes or boots on travel days because they are bulky to pack.
 In cooler European cities, and while hiking Everest, the trekking shoes did me just fine.
-We haven’t been anywhere that has required covered shoes for entrance ( The Grand Palace, Bangkok requires covered shoes) and flip-flops mostly suit me fine for hot weather walking.
-I’m on my third pair, I replace them very cheaply.
+We haven’t been anywhere that has required covered shoes for entrance ( The Grand Palace, Bangkok allegedly requires covered shoes but we had no problems in Berkenstocks) and flip-flops mostly suit me fine for hot weather walking.
+I replace them very cheaply wherever we are in the world.
 The hiking shoes normally last around a year of constant use.
 I was forced to buy heels for one cruise line, I bought cheap and left them on the ship.
 On our Norwegian cruises we didn’t need to dress up.

 6. I haven’t regretted not packing skirts or dresses.
 If I wanted anything like that there is lovely stuff to buy everywhere.
 I picked a dress up in Sri Lanka, I’ve worn it once, for cocktails with the captain on our 2nd cruise.
 I bought a LBT for our third cruise, along with heels, I never wore the dress and wore the heels twice.